 Don’t change for anyone

 We always hear the saying Don’t change yourself for anyone EVER.
 It’s true we shouldn’t, but we all have done it.
+Come up with a few daily affirmations that keep you aligned with who you are and want to be.

 I used to fake liking sports when I was younger because the boy I liked, liked sports.
 How do you fake something you know nothing about… I would love to say its one of my many skills, but I’m pretty sure he saw right through it.
 It was exhausting trying to come up with things to say about something I knew nothing about.